BRPD looking to enhance street racing enforcement after participant shot at officer

 Last year, Darrien Rogers pleaded guilty to manslaughter for causing the death of Sherell Weston.

-He was speeding away from police after leaving one of these meetups when he ran a read light and crashed into her car in 2022.
+He was speeding away from police after leaving one of these meetups when he ran a red light and crashed into her car in 2022.

 Later that same year, 23-year-old Warren Thomas crashed into a guard-rail going over 90 mph on airline highway while racing.
 His passenger, 27-year-old Kaitlyn Jones, was killed.